ShaunCurtis/Blazr.VSA/Documents/Weather/Functional-Programming.md

 public Result DoSomething(string value) {..}
 ```

-There's a separate article that delves into the implementation detail of `Result<T>` and `Result`, I'll only cover the basics here.
+There's a separate article on the implementation detail of `Result<T>` and `Result`, I'll only cover the basics here.

 A result has two states: